 How to Apply

-If you are ready to apply now, the quickest and easiest way to secure your place on the Politics, International Relations & Leadership programme for 2017 is online.
+If you are ready to apply now, the quickest and easiest way to secure your place on the Politics and International Relations programme for 2017 is online.
 You will need full details of the student and, if different, the customer responsible for paying the fees, as well as a valid credit or debit card to submit the deposit payment of GBP 795.00 (we regret that we are not able to accept American Express as a form of payment).

 To get started, please click the link below – you will be asked to choose the date that you would like to study the course.